subquery/documentation/docs/README.md

         <div class="content">
           <p>We love contributions and feedback from the community.
 To contribute code, fork the repository of interest and make your changes.
 Then submit a PR or Pull Request.
 Oh, don't forget to test as well!
 Also check out our contributions guidelines (coming soon). </p>
           <span class="more">
-            <router-link :to="{path: '/faqs/faqs.md#how-can-i-contribute-or-give-feedback-to-subquery'}">READ MORE</router-link>
+            <router-link :to="{path: '/faqs/faqs.html#how-can-i-contribute-or-give-feedback-to-subquery'}">READ MORE</router-link>
           </span>
         </div>
       </li>
       <li>
         <div class="title">How much does it cost to host my project in SubQuery Projects?</div>
         <div class="content">
-          <p>Hosting your project in SubQuery Projects is absolutely free - it's is our way of giving back to the community.
+          <p>Hosting your project in SubQuery Projects is absolutely free — it is our way of giving back to the community.
 To learn how to host your project with us, please check out the <a href="https://academy.subquery.network/run_publish/publish.html">Hello World (SubQuery Hosted)</a> tutorial.</p>
           <span class="more">
             <router-link :to="{path: '/run_publish/publish.html'}">HOSTING YOUR PROJECT</router-link>
           </span>